 Remediation for HESI exams is required.
 Remediation includes HESI Next Generation remediation and HESI practice tests.
 Remediation is checked through the Evolve website.
 HESI Next Generation remediation includes case studies and individualized learning packets.
-Students must complete the assignment.
+Students must visit each topic in order to complete the assignment.
 Students must achieve a green check mark on the case studies to complete the assignment.
 Failure to complete remediation will result in a grade of INCOMPLETE for this course.
 It is expected that students will remediate all HESI exams regardless of the score obtained.